RobotoRaccoon/CommandHelperScripts/README.md

 #### Watchdog
 Monitor that a database connection exists and is not returning garbage data.
 (Used on a Redis instance where a slave can be in READ-ONLY mode and break everything)

+#### WorldGuard
+WorldGuard fixes for region claiming.
+Only allow regions inside the world border, & up to a global maximum (not per-world).
+Create an alias to add the ability to re-claim regions without having to delete and re-create with the existing flags and members.

 ## Misc.
 Functions
 These may come one day, but for now they're just stubbed